eurolinux-enterprise-linux-sources/glusterfs/src/tests/README.md

 ## Usage
 - Execute `/usr/share/glusterfs/run-tests.sh` as root.

+- If you want to run individual tests located in `/usr/share/glusterfs/tests` as opposed to the full test-suite, invoke it as `/usr/share/glusterfs/run-tests.sh [pattern]*`, where pattern can be:
+    - the trailing parts of the full path of a test, e.g. `tests/basic/mount.t`
+    - the name of a file or directory, e.g `self-heal.t` or `basic/`
+    - bug number, which will match against numbered bugs in the `tests/bugs/` directory.
+    - a glob pattern (see `man 7 glob` for mor info on globs)

+- To execute single ".t" file, use "prove -vf /path/to/.t"
 - If some test cases fail, report to GlusterFS community at `gluster-devel@gluster.org`.

 ## Reminder
-- BE WARNED THAT THE TEST CASES DELETE /var/lib/glusterd/* !!!
+- BE WARNED THAT THE TEST CASES DELETE ``GLUSTERD_WORKDIR`` * !!!